niwinz/niwibe-site/content/blog/2015-11-26-replace-cursors-with-lenses.md

 ;; => [42 2 3]
 ```

-Also, you can focus some descendent nodes of the associative data structure in
+Also, you can focus some descendent nodes of the associative data structure
-similar way as you are doing with cursors:
+in a similar way as you are doing with cursors:

 ```clojure
 (l/focus (l/in [:a :b]) {:a {:b {:c 1 :d 2}}})